 I've owned several dogs in my lifetime (I currently have 4 cats), and I'm very interested in their psychology.
 Giving them consistent commands, consistently, is the key to getting them to listen to people; I've had extensive experience working with rescue dogs; I helped organize and run the dog adoption program for the New Albany, IN animal shelter.

 .
 I live alone in a modest but orderly 3BR/2 BA home.
 Except for carpet in the master bedroom, it's tile throughout..
 My cats are all out on the lanai, so unexpected run-ins with them isn't an issue (plus, they're good with dogs anyway).

 Safety is my number one priority.
 My backyard is completely fenced with chain-link, and I have all dogs leashed unless they're inside the fence or inside the house.
 I will not open the fence gate if a dog is in the backyard unless I'm absolutely positive he won't have time to make it to the gate before I'm able to get it closed again.
 I'm also careful about introducing dogs to each other; I'm pretty good about reading their body language to tell whether or not they're going to fight so I can separate them and/or keep a closer eye on them.

 I will care for up to 5 or 6 dogs at a time.
 That may sound like a lot, but I started out looking after 3 at a time, and I've worked my way up; I feel totally comfortable with that many.
-No matter how many pups I have, they all get individualized attention; I might be cuddling on the couch with a couple of small pooches and throwing a ball for a larger pup at the same time.
+No matter how many pups I have, they all get individualized attention; I might be cuddling on the couch with a couple of small pooches and throwing a ball for another pup at the same time.
 I also supervise all feedings so that the larger pups aren't stealing food from the smaller ones.